About this listing

 The house also contains a washer and dryer, wireless Internet and local phone usage.
 The carriage house features convenient covered & secure bike storage, gas and charcoal grills and ping pong.

 The home is cared for by Amy, the owner, and her wonderful House Manager, Dorothy, who really makes things shine.

 Interaction with guests

 There is a lockbox that enables guests to access the house whenever they arrive but if you would like me to be at the house and show you around when you arrive, please let me know and, if possible, I will do so.

 I love having airbnb guests, and as you can see by the reviews, many people have enjoyed staying in my home.
-(And below you will find a list of all the close-by amenities and some transport info to hopefully answer some questions that come up frequently.)
 That said, this house may not be for everyone.
 It is an old, creaky building that isn't totally soundproof and as it is old, it also has charms, quirks and the patina of a century that you wouldn't find in a more modern dwelling--if you are expecting carpet and/or modern flooring and/or granite counter tops, this likely isn't the place for you.

-Also, there are chickens and trains nearby--while most people haven't had problems with either of these things, if you are very noise sensitive, you might.
+Also, there trains nearby--while most people haven't had problems with this, if you are very noise sensitive, you might.
+Further, due to the recent upgrades to the train line as part of the MAX light rail Orange Line expansion, the trains now never honk their horns.
 I do provide ear plugs though.